Volunteer for the James River

-Whether it’s getting your hands dirty with one of our Watershed Restoration projects, acting as a voice for the river through our Advocacy efforts or helping out with office tasks, there is a job for everyone to play a part in making a cleaner James River.
+Whether it’s getting your hands dirty with one of our Watershed Restoration projects, or acting as a voice for the river through our Advocacy efforts, there is a job for everyone to play a part in making a cleaner James River.

 Patrol your river